Emma Hogan is a writer and editor.

-She has also written for The Financial Times, The Daily Beast, the New Statesman, The Times Literary Supplement, 1843 (previously Intelligent Life) and The Telegraph, among others.
+She also writes for other publications including the London Review of Books, Times Literary Supplement, Financial Times and The Times.
 In 2012 she was one of the judges for the Forward Prize for poetry.

 Emma graduated from Cambridge University in 2010 with a double first in English Literature and completed an MPhil the following year.
 Her undergraduate dissertation was turned into a piece in the Times Literary Supplement about discovering an early draft of a poem by Frank O’Hara.